ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.ical/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### __WORK IN PROGRESS__
+* (Apollon77/Scrounger) Add option to choose the ack flag set when updating foreign objects on events
+* (HSE83) use a color field from the calendar entry as color for display
+* (Apollon77) When not replacing date with text and entry ends at 0:0:0 show the day before as end
+* (Apollon77) Fix issues when no end date is provided in the calendar entry (start and end are the same)
+* (Apollon77) Correctly calculate length of multi day events
+* (Apollon77) Respect DST changes in some calculations to prevent strange effects

 ### 1.11.6 (2021-12-17)
 * (jens-maus) fixed incorrect recurrence event processing